We found an RV door window stained glass insert that fit perfectly into our door. In fact, it was actually made for RV door window replacements.

 As I bent down to flip through them, I was amazed by the different motifs of every kind; lighthouses, beach scenes, desert scenes, animals, sports team logos, military branches (except Coast Guard – grrrrrrr!), etc.

-For those inquiring to do the same, we bought it at:
+For those who may be headed to Los Algodones, Mexico, we bought it at:

 The Stained Glass and Lamp Shades Shop.
 Plaza Alvaro 2nd St. Suite B-68 Los Algodones, BC Mexico.